masak/alma/documentation/bond-pastiche.md

 *Restroom.*

 The scene fades in smoother this time.
 The contrasts aren't quite so bright, and the sharp light has dimmed a fraction.
-Both bond and the contact are busy each in one end of the room, filling the walls with scribbled notes about compilers, ASTs, and various macro transformations.
+Both Bond and the contact are busy each in one end of the room, filling the walls with scribbled notes about compilers, ASTs, and various macro transformations.

 "Ok, I think I'm getting the hang of Perl 6 macros.
 They're unorthodox, for sure," says the contact over his shoulder.